EthanPortelli/Inventory-Management-System/README.md

 - Remeber that the password mush be hashed, do so using hashPasswords.js

 ## Run Server using PowerShell / Command Prompt
-- In the proper directory (ex: C:\Users\ethan\NodeJs\inventory-system), run: npm install mariadb npm install express npm install bcryptjs
+- In the proper directory, run: 'npm install mariadb', 'npm install express', 'npm install bcryptjs'
 - Run the server with 'node App.js' *Ensure you are in the correct directory*

 ## Go to http://localhost:3000/ in a web browser